Types of weathering

 4. Metasomatic replacement of parent rock minerals.

-Weathering crusts of various ages are associated with many valuable mineral deposits - bauxite, iron ore, manganese, nickel, cobalt, etc.
+Many valuable mineral deposits are associated with weathering crusts of various ages - bauxites, iron ore, manganese, nickel, cobalt, etc.

-Cycles of matter in the biosphere.
-Large (geological) and small (biological) gyres and their role in soil formation
+Cycles of substances in the biosphere.
+Large (geological) and small (biological) cycles and their role in soil formation

-There are two main cycles of substances in nature: large (geological) and small (biogeochemical). ) is due to the interaction of solar energy with the deep energy of the Earth and realizes the redistribution of matter between the biosphere and deeper horizons of the Earth.
+There are two main cycles of substances in nature: large (geological) and small (biogeochemical). ) is due to the interaction of solar energy with the deep energy of the Earth and redistributes matter between the biosphere and deeper horizons of the Earth.

-Sedimentary rocks formed due to the weathering of igneous rocks in the mobile zones of the earth's crust again submerge into the zone high temperatures and pressures.
-There they melt and form magma - the source of new igneous rocks.
-After raising these rocks to earth surface and the action of weathering processes again transforms them into new sedimentary rocks (Fig. 6.7).
-The symbol of the cycle of substances is a spiral, not a circle.
+Sedimentary rocks formed due to the weathering of igneous rocks in the mobile zones of the earth's crust again plunge into the zone high temperatures and pressure.
+There they are melted down and form magma - the source of new igneous rocks.
+After raising these rocks to earth's surface and the action of weathering processes again transforms them into new sedimentary rocks (Fig. 6.7).
+The symbol of the circulation of substances is a spiral, not a circle.

 Igneous rocks